TIMELESS TREASURES

 Credit: Julietta Watson

-One of the most successful toys of all time, Play-Doh began to captivate children's hearts in the 1950s, and, more than 70 years later, its popularity remains very high.
+One of the most successful toys of all time, Play-Doh started to enchant children in the 1950s, and more than 70 years later, its popularity is still high.

 6